CityOfPhiladelphia/phila.gov-department-legislative-affairs-aws-deploy/README.md

 To add a new row to the table with data, you 1) add a new object (as above) to the legislativeaffairs.json file in the /legislativeaffairs_json directory, and 2) add any fiscal note PDF files to the /legislativeaffairs directory.

 If a certain value is empty, then you write null, without quotes (see the fiscal_note_download field in the example).

+**Notes and best practices for working with the JSON file:**

+1.)
+As long as the entry is formatted correctly, the order does not matter.

+2.)
+The descriptions in the table are shortened to 200 characters on the webpage.

+3.)
+If quotes are required in an item's description, single quotes should be used within the double quotes of the JSON entries.

+4.)
+Use a JSON linter or validator to ensure your data is formatted correctly.

+5.)
+The PDF file names need to be lower case to work correctly.

+**For the Fiscal Note uploads:**

+1.)
+Upload the file to the Legislative affairs PDF folder.

+2.)
+Make sure there is a reference in your JSON file to the pdf file you added.

+3.)
+Make sure the PDF the file names are lower case so they to work correctly.